vincenzosilvio/assimilate-openai/README.md

 An extensive collection of tutorials and live streams on [OpenAi](https://openai.com/)

+## Day 8:  Try to build a chatGTP client from scratch

+## Day 7:  More Rust

+Ran into some problems with unfinished APIS.
+Did find an example of chatgpt with Rust:  https://github.com/elbruno/RustOpenAIAPIs
+Recap of the previous project which is in openai:

+`cargo run -- complete -t "The weather in March is warmer than usual, this is because"`

 ## Day 6: Switching to Rust

 * install Rust via Rustup: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`